Nigarselekk/Papara-Bootcamp/README.md

 ✅ Model validation using Data Annotations
 ✅ Routing and Model Binding (from both body and query)
 ✅ Error handling with standardized error responses
-✅ Supports filtering and sorting via query parameters (Bonus)
+✅ Supports filtering and sorting via query parameters

 ##  Example Endpoints